Back Up Important Data

 BSD label without an MBR, sometimes called dangerously dedicated mode as non-BSD disk utilities may not recognize it.

 After the partitioning scheme has been selected and created, select Create again to create the partitions.
-The Tab key is used to move the cursor between fields.
+The Tab key is used to give focus to the fields (after cycling through <OK>, <Options>, and <Cancel>).

 A standard FreeBSD GPT installation uses at least three partitions, including either UFS or ZFS:

 efi- Holds the FreeBSD boot code.